-Once we arrived, Rob got an email that our tour had been cancelled due to the weather!!!
+Once we arrived, Rob got an email that our tour had been canceled due to the weather!!!
 Fortunately, there were lots of tour guides so we joined a small group of English speakers.

 Dubrovnik has its own history as it was an independent republic for 500 years from 1358-1808.
 Six thousand people used to live inside the walled city.
 Today 500 local people live inside during peak season.
-Most people who own a place inside rent it out and live outside during the summers.
-During the off season from Nov 1- Apr 1, ten people and a few cats live in the old city.
+Most people who own a place inside rent it out and live outside the city during the summers.
+During the offseason from Nov 1- Apr 1, ten people and a few cats live in the old city.

 Tourism is the biggest industry and perhaps the only industry.
 Tourists are loved and needed.
 Dubrovnik is a popular stop for cruise ships.
 Its beauty is breathtaking…but there is always a crowd.

 Venetians were always enemies of Dubrovnik.
 Dubrovnik trade was salt from Ston which funded the building of the city walls.
 Ottomans protected them from the Venetians but for a fee.
 When one sees a lion with book, that means that the Venetians were here.

 There was an 8.9 earthquake in 1667.
 Four thousand people died.
 Balconies fell and caused many fatalities so when they rebuilt, balconies were not included.

 Here is a painting of Dubrovnik before the earthquake.